 From there we proceeded to a resort called Pai Hotspring spa resort

-This resort pays 100 baht per person and enters the hot pools and the
+In this resort you can pays 100 baht per person and enters the hot pools and the

 regular and large hotel pool,

-I don’t think it’s a destination that must be reached .. nice and no more.
+I don’t think it’s a destination that must be reached .. it’s nice but not more.

 The hotel itself and the large pool are very beautiful.